 Located in Western Colorado, Rifle Gap Reservoir is a great spot to spend a weekend kayaking trip.

-The reservoir, which has a surface area of 350 acres, is one of Colorado’s best watersports spots.
+The reservoir has a surface area of 350 acres and is one of Colorado’s best watersports spots.
 The reservoir is long and narrow, with plenty of space to paddle.

 The west side of the lake is popular for swimming and fishing.
 There are a wide variety of fish species, including bass and trout.
 This is a great spot to cast your line if you enjoy kayak fishing.

 There are shallow areas for kayaking which are great for beginners or families with kids.